-The health and safety of our staff and visitors remains our top priority.
+The Gardiner is now open to the public with free admission until Labour Day.
+As we welcome you back, the health and safety of our staff and visitors remains our top priority.
 We have implemented new practices and policies to ensure a safe and enjoyable experience:

 Are there any changes to the galleries and public spaces?

-Yes.
 You will notice increased signage outlining health and safety instructions, as well as hand sanitizing stations throughout the Museum.
-The number of people in the galleries will be limited.
-Capacities will be clearly posted and our staff will help direct the flow of traffic.
+The number of people in the galleries is limited.
+Capacities are clearly posted and our staff will help direct the flow of traffic.

-The Gardiner Shop will be accessible from 10 am – 5 pm by appointment only Monday – Thursday, and without an appointment Friday – Sunday.
-Capacity will be limited to two (2) visitors at all times to maintain social distancing.
+Capacity in the Gardiner Shop will be limited to two (2) visitors at all times to maintain social distancing.

-Shop staff will be sanitizing high touch objects, such as jewellery and PIN pads, after each use.
-Disposable gloves and masks will be available to all shoppers.
+Shop staff are sanitizing high touch objects, such as jewellery and PIN pads, after each use.
+Disposable gloves and masks are available to all shoppers.

 Saturday & Sunday: 10 am – 4 pm